sftcd/happykey/README.md

 ## Recent Changes

+- 20210903: doing interop testing with boringssl, TLS HRR handing requires use of the same HPKE context twice, which in turn implies incrementing the nonce, so we added a sequence input to ``hpke_enc()`` and ``hpke_dec()`` and co.
+HRR handing isn't yet working, but this change moves us along a bit it seems.
+(However, more change here may also be needed, we'll have to see.)
+This also generates a TODO: - to add some 2nd encryptions to the test vector tests - we'll get back to that once get we interop for HRR cases.

 - 20210823: more cosmetic stuff - get rid of spaces at end of lines (also for OpenSSL style points apparently;-)